RecipeShare Test Kitchen

-Ultra-buttery Breton kouign-amann with crisp caramelized sugar, laminated layers, piloncillo, and fleur de sel—true bakery-style pastry for serious butter lovers.
+Breton kouign-amann with crisp caramelized sugar, laminated layers, piloncillo, and fleur de sel.

-This version leans fully into authentic Breton technique while bringing in warm caramel complexity from piloncillo.
+This version uses Breton technique with warm caramel complexity from piloncillo.
 Expect:

-The magic comes from layering dough with melted fleur de sel butter and sugar at each fold, creating a pastry that caramelises itself from the inside out. 🔥
+The structure comes from layering dough with melted fleur de sel butter and sugar at each fold, creating a pastry that caramelises from the inside out.

 Piloncillo adds a molasses-like caramel depth that regular sugar can’t fully match.
 When paired with fleur de sel, the flavour becomes even more pronounced—salty, sweet, buttery, and aromatic all at once.